-SECTION 1 Introduction .
-64 Section 1.1 Use this chapter together with other materials that explain your drug coverage 64 Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug 65 Section 2.1 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in 66 Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") 66 Section 3.2 Help us keep our information about your drug payments up to date 67 SECTION 4 There is no deductible for your Part D prescription drugs .
-68 Section 4.1 You do not pay a deductible for your Part D drugs 68 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share 68 Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription 68 Section 5.2 A table that shows your costs for a one-month supply of a drug 69 Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply 70 Section 5.4 A table that shows your costs for a long-term 90-day supply of a drug 71 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,130 72 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs for generic drugs 73 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$6,550 73 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs.
-73 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs 76 Section 7.1 ,
+SECTION 1 Introduction64 Section 1.1 Use this chapter together with other materials that explain your drug coverage Section 1.2 Types of out-of-pocket costs you may pay for covered drugs SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug Section 2.1 What are the drug payment stages for Farm Bureau Select Rx members?
+65 SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB") Section 3.2 Help us keep our information about your drug payments up to date SECTION 4 There is no deductible for your Part D prescription drugs Section 4.1 You do not pay a deductible for your Part D drugs SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share Section 5.1 What you pay for a drug depends on the drug and where you fill your prescription Section 5.2 A table that shows your costs for a one-month supply of a drug Section 5.3 If your doctor prescribes less than a full month's supply, you may not have to pay the cost of the entire month's supply Section 5.4 A table that shows your costs for a long-term 90-day supply of a drug71 Section 5.5 You stay in the Initial Coverage Stage until your total drug costs for the year reach \$4,430 SECTION 6 During the Coverage Gap Stage, you receive a discount on brand name drugs and pay no more than 25% of the costs for generic drugs73 Section 6.1 You stay in the Coverage Gap Stage until your out-of-pocket costs reach \$7,050 Section 6.2 How Medicare calculates your out-of-pocket costs for prescription drugs 73 SECTION 7 During the Catastrophic Coverage Stage, the plan pays most of the cost for your drugs76 Section 7.1 Once you are in the Catastrophic Coverage Stage, you will stay in this stage for the rest of the year

-SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 77 Section 8.2 You may want to call us at Member Services before you get a vaccination n.
+SECTION 8 What you pay for vaccinations covered by Part D depends on how and where you get them .77 Section 8.1 Our plan may have separate coverage for the Part D vaccine medication itself and for the cost of giving you the vaccine 77 Section 8.2 You may want to call us at Member Services before you get a vaccination .
 78